 Are you considering a King Plus UL Series grow light?
 I’ll walk you through the specifications of each model, hopefully answering any questions you may have.

-King LED is an Asia based LED grow light manufacturer currently offering three models of quantum board LED grow lights for use with indoor gardening.
-The UL Series is the newest design from King LED, and includes the UL-1000, UL-2000, and UL-4000.
+King LED is an LED grow light manufacturer currently offering four models of quantum board LED grow lights for use with indoor gardening.
+The UL Series is the newest design from King LED, and includes the UL-600, UL-1000, UL-2000, and UL-4000.

 Keep reading below for the details about King Plus UL Series grow lights!